laravel-enso/DataTable/README.md

 3. Publish the sample structure class with `php artisan vendor:publish --tag=datatable-structure`.

-4. Include the vue-component in your app.js.
+4. Include the vue component in your app.js.

 5. Run gulp.